 Most want to spend less and save more, but like most resolutions, no changes are actively ever made.

-Mint.com is a website that I highly recommend.
+I will have to do an overall Mint.com review (I hope to talk about Mint.com safety, how Mint.com could help your finances, and more) one day as well to specifically go over the Mint.com personal accounting software so that you can manage your money.
 I’m sure most of you have heard of Mint (there are over 10 million users!).
 In case you haven’t, Mint.com is a website that allows you to better manage your finances.

 It allows you to track your financial accounts (such as bank accounts, credit cards, loans, investments and so on), all on one safe website so that you can work towards your financial goals a little more easily.